dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The `trust_framework` value determines what further data is provided to the RP in the `verification` element.
 A notified eID system under eIDAS, for example, would not need to provide any further data whereas an OP not governed by eIDAS would need to provide verification evidence in order to allow the RP to fulfill its legal obligations.
 An example of the latter is an OP acting under the German Anti-Money laundering law (`de_aml`).

-`date`: Time stamp in ISO 8601:2004 [@!ISO8601-2004] YYYY-MM-DD format representing the date when identity verification took place.
+`time`: Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm:ss±hh` format representing the date and time when identity verification took place.
 Presence of this element might be required for certain trust frameworks.

 `verification_process`: Unique reference to the identity verification process as performed by the OP.
 Used for backtracing in case of disputes or audits.
 Presence of this element might be required for certain trust frameworks.

-Note: While `id` refers to the identity verification process at the OP, the `txn` claim refers to a particular OpenID Connect transaction in which the OP attested the user's verified identity data towards a RP.
+Note: While `verification_process` refers to the identity verification process at the OP, the `txn` claim refers to a particular OpenID Connect transaction in which the OP attested the user's verified identity data towards a RP.

 `evidence` is a JSON array containing information about the evidence the OP used to verify the user's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
 The RP uses this information to process the `evidence` property appropriately.